-The family wealth practice at Freeths is ranked in the Top Tier of private client teams in the UK for its expertise by the UK leading legal directories; Chambers & Partners and The Legal 500.
 The practice provides expert guidance and support to individuals on matters relating to Wills, Trusts, Tax, Probate, Court of Protection, and Family Law.

 Daniel Boyle joins the firm’s highly regarded family wealth practice as a Director in their trusts, estates and tax team having previously worked at The Burnside Partnership.
 He has a wealth of experience in advising people in relation to their estate and trust planning, including drafting Wills and assisting with the creation of trusts.
 Daniel is also able to advise on lasting powers of attorney for individuals and business owners, and the administration of complex, high net worth estates.
 He has considerable experience of dealing with intestate estates and estates with missing or vulnerable beneficiaries, and is able act as a Deputy for vulnerable clients and frequently acts as a trustee and executor for clients.

 Daniel qualified as a solicitor in 2007 and is a fully qualified member of STEP, the world’s leading organisation for private wealth professionals.
 He is also a member of Solicitors for the Elderly and is a Dementia Friend.

 Amy Chater joins the family wealth practice as a Managing Associate in their specialist Court of Protection team.
 Amy joins the firm from Coffin Mew and specialises in drafting court applications such as statutory wills, gift approvals or orders for sale.
 She will support the team’s professional Deputies by managing their complex and high value Property and Finance Deputyships.
 As well as overseeing every day financial decisions for clients.